AnalogStudiosRI/as-webapp-2.0/README.md

 ### Manual

-1. If you don't already have it, download and install NodeJS (which comes with NPM).
+1. If you don't already have it, download and install NodeJS 4.x (which comes with NPM).

-2. This project favors version 2.x or higher, so make sure you have the latest by updating it after install Node `npm install -g npm`
+2. This project favors version 3.x or higher, so make sure you have the latest by updating it after install Node `npm install -g npm@3.8.8`

-3. Install Gulp and Bower (globally is recommended, in which case you might need to use `sudo`) `npm install -g gulp bower`
+3. Install Gulp and JSPM (globally is recommended, in which case you might need to use `sudo`) `npm install -g gulp bower`

 4. Now install the build and application dependencies for the front end project `npm install && bower install`

 5. Edit your _etc/hosts_ file by adding this entry `127.0.0.1 local.analogstudios.thegreenhouse.io`

 ## Documentation